Legislation

 Cigarette pack

-Ban on misleading terms on tobacco packaging, such as “light” and “weak”.Thumbs upRespected
+Ban on misleading terms on tobacco packaging, such as “light” and “weak”.Thumbs upRespected.

 Except for new tobacco products (shisha packs, etc.) and illicit tobacco